Changissnz/nu_merchant_principal/README.md

 mistakes in thought or action occurred.
 There is the "if the idiom was taken as the wisdom before the action, the mistake would not have occurred."
+Additionally, the idiom does not have to focus on clarifying mistakes in thought or action, to clarify; rather it can well serve as a rationale for the inevitable, in place of the incomprehensibly scientific explanation.

 ![image info](./images/iati_one.PNG)